Image of a futuristic space hotel in Earth orbit, from the 1968 classic, science-fiction motion picture

 What makes the space hotel appear scientifically accurate is the fact that this satellite would use rotation to provide a centrifugal force.
 Hence the people in such a hotel would feel what is equivalent to the gravity we feel on Earth.
 The Discovery 1 spacecraft going to Jupiter, and the Aries Trans-Lunar Shuttle, also used rotation to simulate Earth-type gravity.

-The first general, commercial picture-phone service started in Pittsburgh on 1970 June 30.
-Picture-phones (38) were leased by eight Pittsburgh corporations including Alcoa and Westinghouse, and by NBC's news / talk radio station, WJAS-AM 1320 (which had helped inaugurate the Pittsburgh service).
-Two public demonstration, picture-phone booths were set-up on the Mezzanine of Pittsburgh's original Buhl Planetarium and Institute of Popular Science, as a part of Buhl's Bell Telephone Exhibit.
+The first general, commercial Picture-Phone service started in Pittsburgh on 1970 June 30.
+Picture-Phones (38) were leased by eight Pittsburgh corporations including Alcoa and Westinghouse, and by NBC's news / talk radio station, WJAS-AM 1320 (which had helped inaugurate the Pittsburgh service).
+Two public demonstration, Picture-Phone booths were set-up along the western wall of the Mezzanine of the original Buhl Planetarium and Institute of Popular Science (Pittsburgh's science and technology museum from 1939 to 1991), as a part of Buhl's Bell Telephone Exhibit.

 At the stroke of midnight on 2000 January 1, many people mistakenly celebrated the beginning of a new millennium.
 However, due to the fact that when our current calendar was established it never included a year zero, the new millennium actually did not begin until 2001 January 1.
 Hence, this is the reason the title, 2001: A Space Odyssey, used the year 2001 rather than the year 2000.